 As is so often the case with art and literature, it is the outsider looking in who can most clearly see and depict the world around them.
 Perhaps even more so than her nationality her conversion to Catholicism achieved this effect.
 It set her apart from her family and the majority of her contemporaries, and yet Spark claimed that without this conversion she could never have become a writer.
 Novelist Penelope Fitzgerald quoted Spark as saying that “it wasn’t until she became a Roman Catholic in 1954 that she was able to see human existence as a whole, as a novelist needs to do.”
 We’ll come back to the role her religion played in her writing, but for now it’s worth highlighting that sense of taking a step outside her surroundings in order to gain the perspective to clearly portray it.

 This becomes clear in the way that she crafts the various characters of her novels.
 The paradox here lies in the fact that Spark had the incredible ability to show empathy for her characters while portraying them in an unsentimental way, even with a certain level of scorn.
 Her withering remarks are something to behold: in Memento Mori, Spark decimates two characters with a single blow: “Mrs Anthony knew instinctively that Mrs Pettigrew was a kindly woman.
 Her instinct was wrong.”
 Yet Spark manages to be damning and compassionate at the same time.
 Perhaps the best place to find this is in her most famous character, Miss Jean Brodie, the forward-thinking teacher at an Edinburgh girls’ school.
 When Spark introduces us to her, she is almost goddess-like, above the mundane thinking of mortals, and her selected set of girls adore and revere her.
-But Spark is never content to leave her as a glorified work of art, instead she slips in moments where we see Miss Brodie's fatal flaw, the fact that she too, herself believes herself to be a nearly divine being.
-The more she believes it, the more she believes she is above the pedestrian rights and wrongs of the world, and the greater her folly.
+But Spark is never content to leave her as a glorified work of art, instead she slips in moments where we see Miss Brodie's fatal flaw, the fact that she too believes herself to be a nearly divine being.
+The more she believes it, the more considers herself to be above the pedestrian rights and wrongs of the world, and the greater her folly.